JKCSoftwares-Interns/IDMS/server/README.md

 ## DATABASE

-We're using `mariadb`.
+We're using `MySQL`.
 You may either locally install it or use `docker` for that.

 ### Docker way

 #### Installing image

 ```
-docker pull mariadb
+docker pull MySQL
 ```

 #### Running the image